A student-led project operating since 2009, St AndReUse is one of the longest running environmental projects at the University.

 Where are we now?

-St AndRe-Use is still going strong.
-A new committee is formed every year and St Andrews Environmental Network has started organising pick-ups outside of halls of residences.
+Overall, St AndRe-Use is still going strong and St Andrews Environmental Network has started organising pick-ups outside of halls of residences.
 We hope to collect more reusable items than ever before.

 Currently, St AndReUse is led by Sam, our new Project Officer, who is extremely excited to take on this role and see where we can take the ReUse scene in St Andrews.
 In the upcoming couple years, he is hoping to see Halls take on more pivotal roles in the reuse process, make giveaways an all-year round thing and open up the project to more of the local community as well in both volunteering and disribution.